cockroachdb/docs/v22.1/foreign-key.md

 - Each value inserted or updated in `orders.customer_id` must exactly match a value in `customers.id`, or be `NULL`.
 - Values in `customers.id` that are referenced by `orders.customer_id` cannot be deleted or updated, unless you have [cascading actions](#use-a-foreign-key-constraint-with-cascade).
 However, values of `customers.id` that are _not_ present in `orders.customer_id` can be deleted or updated.

-To learn more about the basics of foreign keys, watch the video below:
+To learn more about the basics of foreign keys, watch the following video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5kiMg7GXAsY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>